MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-A-General/part-0-Commission-Organization/subpart-A-Organization/subjectgroup-ECFRa359a9ddb062762-Enforcement-Bureau/section-0.111.md

 (26) Conduct audits and investigations and resolve issues of compliance concerning equal employment opportunity requirements involving Title III licensees and permittees or multichannel video programming distributors, including cable service providers, under part 76 of this chapter.

-(b) Serve as trial staff in formal hearings conducted pursuant to 5 U.S.C.
-556 regarding applications, revocation, forfeitures and other matters designated for hearing.
+(b) Serve as a party in hearing proceedings conducted pursuant to 47 CFR part 1, subpart B.

 (c) In coordination with the International Bureau, participate in international conferences dealing with monitoring and measurement; serve as the point of contact for the U.S. Government in matters of international monitoring, fixed and mobile direction-finding and interference resolution; and oversee coordination of non-routine communications and materials between the Commission and international or regional public organizations or foreign administrations.